Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Day 14: Departure from Kathmandu

-- Transfer to Tribhuvan International Airport (TIA) for your international flight.
+- Your 14-day Everest Base Camp trek itinerary ends as you get transferred to Tribhuvan International Airport (TIA) for your international flight.

 It's a dream for most to be immersed in the beauty of the Himalayas, especially in Nepal.
 The country has 14 mountains of a height over 8000m high, giving it the name of “eight-thousanders.”
 The country does not just carry the name but means it with its whole heart, as the highest mountain peak in the world, “Mount Everest,” with a height of 8848.48 meters, also resides in Nepal, making it a most recognized tourist spot.
 Among all the iconic trails around the globe, the Everest Base Camp trek stands out as the best Himalaya Base Camp trek, offering unmatched views, cultural immersion, and a tangible brush with the world’s tallest mountain.